Terje Andreas Eikemo

 Background and activities

-Eikemo has led several European health projects and is currently coordinating the health module of the European Social Survey.
-Eikemo was awarded the scientific prize for young excellent researchers in the Humanities for 2009 by The Royal Norwegian Society of Sciences and Letters (Det Kongelige Norske Videnskabers Selskab) and the SINTEF prize for outstanding research in 2010.
+Eikemo, who has has led several international public health projects, was awarded the scientific prize for young excellent researchers in the Humanities for 2009 by The Royal Norwegian Society of Sciences and Letters (Det Kongelige Norske Videnskabers Selskab) and the SINTEF prize for outstanding research in 2010.
 More recently, he was enrolled into NTNUs Outstanding Academic Fellows Programme (NTNUs Stjerneprogram).

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

 - (2020) Alcohol‐attributed disease burden in four Nordic countries between 2000 and 2017: Are the gender gaps narrowing?
 A comparison using the Global Burden of Disease, Injury and Risk Factor 2017 study.
 Drug and Alcohol Review.